UCSBCarpentry/ucsbcarpentry.github.io/community/instructors.md

   school year
 * Participate in team meetings in the lead up to, and immediately after, workshops in which you participate.

-Team meetings for are Wednesdays from 9:00 - 10:20, and as needed to prepare for workshops.

 Please <b>[contact us](mailto:dreamlab@library.ucsb.edu)</b> if you are interested